nikos-chatzatoglou/idai-field/desktop/src/manual/manual.en.md

 Both downloaded and newly created projects can be synchronized with other databases at any time.
 Synchronization can be configured via the menu "Project" ➝ "Synchronize...".

 * *Address*: The address of the database with which you want to establish a synchronization connection.
-This can either be the network address of another computer where Field Desktop is currently open (this address can be viewed in the settings section *Your address*), or the address of a Field Hub server that is accessible via the internet or a local network (e.g. *https://server.field.idai.world* for the Field Hub server of the DAI).
+This can either be the network address of another computer where iSkavo is currently open (this address can be viewed in the settings section *Your address*), or the address of a Field Hub server that is accessible via the internet or a local network (e.g. *https://server.field.idai.world* for the Field Hub server of the DAI).
-* *Password*: The password of the project or Field Desktop installation you want to establish the synchronization connection with.
+* *Password*: The password of the project or iSkavo installation you want to establish the synchronization connection with.
 * *Enable synchronization*: Use this switch to start or interrupt the connection.
 * *Synchronize preview images*: This option is enabled by default.
 If you have a weak internet connection and want to upload/download as little data as possible, you may want to disable it.
 * *Upload original images*: Enable this option if you want to upload images in their original image resolution.